Court in Myanmar again finds Suu Kyi guilty of corruption

 Suu Kyi was the de facto head of government, holding the title of state counsellor.
 Win Myint, who was president in her government, was a co-defendant in the same case.

-Friday’s verdict in the purpose-built courtroom in the main prison on the outskirts of the capital, Naypyitaw, was made known by a legal official who insisted on anonymity for fear of being punished by the authorities.
+Friday’s verdict, delivered on the outskirts of the capital Naypyitaw, was made known by a legal official who insisted on anonymity for fear of being punished by the authorities.
 The trial was closed to the media, diplomats and spectators, and her lawyers were barred by a gag order from talking about it.

 The legal official said Suu Kyi received sentences of three years for each of four charges, to be served concurrently, and four years for the charge related to the helicopter purchase, for a total of seven years.
 Win Myint received the same sentences.